Skip to main content

 A few years ago, she gifted me a small rocking chair that she had sat in as young girl in Cincinnati.
 I treasure it.
 I have moved twice since I received it and still display it where I see it every day.

 At the Quaker Meeting, after a silent overture, folks stood and offered reflections when they were moved to do so.
-By the end, nearly everyone had shared a memory or a vignette about Betty, each contributing a few stitches to the tapestry of her life.
+By the end, nearly everyone had shared a memory or a vignette about Betty, each contributing a few stitches of the tapestry of her life.
 When the meeting ended, we all felt good that we had collectively captured her essence and had honored a woman of such great worth.
 Photos of her were scattered on a table and guests were invited to take one home.

 Grab a few minutes of silence today.
 Turn the volume down and cherish a transient oasis of calmness and peace.